ArefShojaei/Lite-PHP/README.md

 ```

 ### UseResponse
-> This hooks provides to return content output to the response as JSON | HTML | TEXT
+> Provides to return content output to the response as JSON | HTML | TEXT

 > Note : You don't need to set content-type in header, Because the hook has done it